yps1978/hackerrank/README.md

 # hackerrank
-These are individual files respective to hackerrank exercises I have made in recent years.
+These are individual files respective to hackerrank exercises I have completed in recent years.